IP PBX (Internet Protocol Private Branch Exchange)

 Difference between a VoIP gateway and IP PBX

 In an IP PBX, the phones and phone switch are local IP, which implies that the conversation is put into voice packets at the source and then transmitted as native IP packets to be reassembled at the receiving end.
-In the older non-IP PBX systems, digital conversations are transmitted distinctively over the POTS (plain old telephone service ).
-All IP PBX’s can translate packets for the POTS network where and where needed, for an example, it can be used for analog fax.
+In the older non-Internet Protocol PBX systems, digital conversations are transmitted distinctively over the POTS (plain old telephone service ).
+All Internet Protocol PBX’s can translate packets for the POTS network where and where needed, for an example, it can be used for analog fax.

 A VoIP gateway separates the conversation and stuffs the bits into IP packets at the network edge for transmission over the IP network.
 The thing that matters is that the old, analog voice network supposes it will transmit over the POTS network, however, the passage packetizes the conversation into VoIP digital packets.